Your pages are templates

 mouseflowPath variable on your pages.
 You must add the

 mouseflowPath variable to all of the pages you want to combine.

 mouseflowPath variable is only used by Mouseflow.
 It won’t affect the URL or title of your live page in any way.

 pathname of your website's URLs.
 However, you can override this by manually setting the URL Mouseflow assigns to a pageview.
 In this case, please check out our guide on how to set up Mouseflow to record pages based on the query-string, URL fragment, or other parameters.

 Note: If you use URL parameters to separate your pages, then it is likely that your heatmaps are already combined.

 Merge the product pages on your site by modifying the code of the product page template to include this HTML script tag

 Important: Make sure to only include the above code on the pages you want to merge under the single name "Product Page"

 You can use the

-mouseflowPath variable to have more control the way your heatmap data is aggregated in Mouseflow, but be careful because these changes are not retroactive and cannot be reversed.
+mouseflowPath variable to have more control over the way your heatmap data is aggregated in Mouseflow, but be careful because these changes are not retroactive and cannot be reversed.